loubruness/DevOpsM1/README.md

 - Generate an ssh key from the directory in which the docker-compose file is usign the following command in a terminal (you have to create the directory .ssh if it doesn't already exist).
   ``ssh-keygen -f .ssh/id_rsa``
 - Replace the value of 'JENKINS_AGENT_SSH_PUBKEY' in the docker-compose.yml file by the ssh key generated in the file 'id_rsa.pub' (all the content of the file without quotes, even the = user@Desktop-WHATEVER)
+For slack notifications :
+* If you want to use your own bot in your own Slack channel, please follow the part "Creating your app" of this tutorial : https://plugins.jenkins.io/slack/ and replace the value of 'SLACK_SECRET_TOKEN' at the line 14 of the docker-compose.yml file by the 'Bot User OAuth Access Token' you'll get at the step 8.
-- Replace the value of 'SLACK_SECRET_TOKEN' at the line 14 of the docker-compose.yml file to ``xoxb-7350845836756-7397050358100-bvjpyeQmtgHXGqD4dhwV2LvG``
+* Else, if you want to test the Slack notifications without having to create your own bot, you may join this workspace : https://join.slack.com/t/devopsm1efrei/shared_invite/zt-2mdg2sw3n-VoRCBS6k5Dld~_zzvhA4mQ .
+Replace the value of 'SLACK_SECRET_TOKEN' at the line 14 of the docker-compose.yml file by ``xoxb-7350845836756-7397050358100-bvjpyeQmtgHXGqD4dhwV2LvG`` and witness the notifications sent in the #projet-jenkins channel.
 - Launch Docker Desktop
-- If you want to test the Slack notifications without having to create your own bot, you may join this workspace : https://join.slack.com/t/devopsm1efrei/shared_invite/zt-2mdg2sw3n-VoRCBS6k5Dld~_zzvhA4mQ and witness the notifications sent in the #projet-jenkins channel

 ### Start command:
 In the root repository (where the docker-compose.yml file is) :
-* To execute without debugging: ``docker-compose up -d``
-* To execute with the build of images (for the first time) : ``docker-compose up --build``
+* To execute with the build of images (for the first time): ``docker-compose up -d --build``
+* To execute in the background: ``docker-compose up -d``

 ### Access Jenkins:
-Once the containers are up and running, you can access jenkins at the following address : ``localhost:8080`` If it is your first time, you may have to pass the installation of plugins as they are automaticcaly installed.
+Once the containers are up and running, you can access jenkins at the following address : ``localhost:8080`` If it is your first time, you may have to pass the installation of plugins as they are automatically installed.

 Now, you can connect using the following credentials : username = admin, password = admin
 ![image](https://github.com/loubruness/DevOpsM1/assets/94390007/a93cbd51-c240-4739-b2ce-9d7f88383646)